hansbuehler/cdxbasics/README.md

 <ul>
 <li>Detect misspelled parameters by checking that all parameters of a config have been read.
 <li>Provide summary of all values read, including summary help for what they were for.
-<li>Nicer synthax than dictionary notation.
+<li>Nicer synthax than dictionary notation, in particular for nested configurations.
 <li>Simple validation to ensure values are within a given range or from a list of options.
 </ul>